markgrovs/Bear-Markdown-Export/README.md

 Python script for export and roundtrip sync of Bear's notes to OneDrive, Dropbox, etc. and edit online with [StackEdit](https://stackedit.io/app), or use a markdown editor like *Typora* on Windows or a suitable app on Android.
 Remote edits and new notes get synced back into Bear with this script.

 Set up seamless syncing with Ulysses’ external folders on Mac, with images included!
-Write and add photos in Bear, then reorder, glue, and publish, export, or print with styles in Ulysses – bears and butterflies are best friends ;)
+Write and add photos in Bear, then reorder, glue, and publish, export, or print with styles in Ulysses—
+bears and butterflies are best friends ;)
 (PS.
 The manual order you set for notes in Ulysses' external folder, is maintained during syncs, unless title is changed.)

 BEAR IN MIND!
 This is a free to use version, and please improve or modify as needed.
 But do be careful! both `rsync` and `shutil.rmtree` used here, are powerful commands that can wipe clean a whole folder tree or even your complete HD if paths are set incorrectly!
 Also, be safe, take a fresh backup of both Bear and your Mac before first run.